douglasryu/Elbows/README.md

 # Key Features

--   Users can sign up or use a demo account.
+- Users can create accounts, login, and logout.
--   Users can add stocks to their watchlist and buy them directly from the company page.
+- Users can create posts with an image and text.
+- Users can view, like, and leave comments on posts created by friends.
-- Users can delete stocks from their watchlist
+- Users can delete their own posts and comments.
--   Users can review the change of their portfolio prices through the interaction of the graph which include the price changes from the last 30 days.
+- Users can follow and unfollow other users.
-- Users can see the graphical behavior of different stocks prices.
+- Users can like and unlike posts.

 # Technology Used